 The thing you should know about being an au pair is that confrontation is going to arise whether you like it or not, and a tough yet constructive conversation is going to be necessary at least once or twice throughout your time.

 If you know this and expect it ahead of time you will have a much better time handling it when the time comes.

-I am extremely lucky in that I genuinely like my host parents as people – they ask about my life and genuinely care about my wellbeing.
+I am extremely lucky in that I genuinely liked my host parents as people – they asked about my life and genuinely cared about my wellbeing.
 I spent Christmas and other holidays with them.
-I even had an apero night to meet my boyfriend when we first started dating, as if they were my real parents.

-But even still, even with people who are easy to get along with and who are great to work for, we still had a few things we disagreed on and had to have a few difficult conversations throughout my stay.
+But even still, even with people who are easy to get along with and who are great to work for, we still had a few things we disagreed on and we had to have a handful of difficult conversations throughout my stay.